betterFORM/betterFORM/fore/doc/getting-started.md

 ## Testing

-## Execute Test Suite
+Fore curently provides two different test setups.
+'Polymer' Tests utilizing Karma and Chai and Webtests via DalekJS.

+### HTML Tests
+The Polymer Webcomponents are tested with Chai and Karma.
+All tests are placed beneath the folder fore/test/karma.
+All test html forms are placed in $KARMA/html.
+Be aware that the execution of the html test is triggered via the JavaScript function htmlTest in $KARMA/fore-test.js (e.q. htmlTest('html/fore-form.html');

+The Karma config file can be found at fore/test/karma/conf/karma.conf.js

+#### Execute HTML tests

+* `grunt test-karma`

+#### Web Resources:

+* http://japhr.blogspot.de/2013/11/getting-started-with-karma-for-polymer.html

+### Webtests
-All Fore tests are written as Webdriver tests and executed by DalekJS (http://dalekjs.com/) via Grunt.
-The Fore Tests are placed at $FORE/test/dalekjs
+All Webtests are written in and executed by the DalekJS Framework The Fore DalekJS Tests are placed at $FORE/test/dalekjs

 To execute all tests on the app directory (exploded resources, development) execute

-1. `grunt test-dev`
+* `grunt test-dev`

 analogue all test on the dist directory (optimized resources, deployment) can be run by calling

-1. `grunt test-dist`
+* `grunt test-dist`

-##  Karma and Polymer
-The Karma Config file is place at fore/karma.conf.js

-### Web Resources:
+## Trouble Shooting
+If you experience any trouble with node (npm) or bower try the following command to clean up your caches:

+* `npm cache clean` and
-* http://japhr.blogspot.de/2013/11/getting-started-with-karma-for-polymer.html
+* `bower cache clean`

-### Install
-1. npm install -g karma

-### Run Karma
-1. karma start